databrary/policies/terms.md

 Databrary.

-**Affiliate**: A person, affiliated with an Authorized Investigator who operates under that Authorized Investigator\'s sponsorship and supervision and who has been authorized to access Restricted Data on our Websites by that Authorized Investigator.
+**Affiliate**: A person, affiliated with an Authorized Investigator who operates under that Authorized Investigator's sponsorship and supervision and who has been authorized to access Restricted Data on our Websites by that Authorized Investigator.